voscausa/svelte-use-validate/README.md

 # svelte-use-validate

 ### Features
+* html inputs and svelte component validation
+* keystroke reactive and optional reactive updates
-* rules and rule chaining
+* validation rules and rule chaining
+* lazy validation (on first use) and OK (validate all)
-* tooltip like messages
+* tooltip like messages and invalid field markers
 * dynamic rulechains (update rules and optional rules)
-* add custom validators
+* add custom validators and cross field validators
-* svelte component validation
 * validator controls to control validator behaviour

 ### Installation